BitcoinDesign/Meta/Social-Media-Guidelines.md

 ## The [@bitcoin_design](https://twitter.com/bitcoin_design) Twitter account

-The twitter account gives more exposure to designers and efforts in the community.
+The Twitter account gives more exposure to designers and efforts in the community.
 It also hosts the community call every 3 weeks via Twitter Spaces.

 ### Format